vanonselenp/magic-jumpstart/README.md

 # Magic: The Gathering Jumpstart Cube Constructor

-An intelligent deck construction system for building themed Magic: The Gathering Jumpstart cubes with perfect theme coherence and balanced gameplay.
+An intelligent deck construction system for building themed Magic: The Gathering Jumpstart cubes with perfect theme coherence and balanced gameplay from a Pauper Cube.

 ## Overview